 An innumerable amount of times since that sweltering Mississippi day, I have been moved to tears reflecting upon it.

 I sobbed into my pillow when Barack Obama was elected in 2008.
 I wondered if the girl from the pool was somewhere crying, too.
 I then sobbed even harder watching Oprah sob as he delivered his acceptance speech.
-And, I sobbed at Michelle Obama’s words at the Clinton rally mere months ago – when she so eloquently defended every objectified woman – of every racial background – since the dawn of time.
+And I sobbed at Michelle Obama’s words at the Clinton rally mere months ago – when she so eloquently defended every objectified woman of every racial background – since the dawn of time.

 I watched from my bedroom with my husband and dog on either side, wondering if the girl from the pool was also cheering and shouting at her television screen.
 I’ll never know for sure.

 This I do know: There has been astounding racial progress since that afternoon at the pool, but there remains a monumental divide we have yet to close.
-And, it’s time we get honest with ourselves about it.
+And it’s time we get honest with ourselves about it.

-And, although those findings are 14 years old, the Bureau of Labor Statistics determined in 2016 that the unemployment rate of black Americans was 8.8 percent – more than double that of white Americans.
+And although those findings are 14 years old, the Bureau of Labor Statistics determined in 2016 that the unemployment rate of black Americans was 8.8 percent – more than double that of white Americans.

 I will never know what it is like to be black in America.
 I may never realize all of the ways I, too, have mindlessly expressed racism in my public interactions and private thoughts.
-But, I do know this: It requires an impenetrable amount of bravery to be a black person in America – a kind of bravery I cannot fathom and do not believe I will ever grasp.
-But, I know it exists.
-I know it because I have seen evidence of it:
+But I do know this: It requires an impenetrable amount of bravery to be a black person in America – a kind of bravery I cannot fathom and do not believe I will ever grasp.
+But I know it exists.
+I know it because I have seen evidence of it.

 To know that your opportunities may be fewer than your fair-skinned neighbor, but to perfect your resume, steam your shirt and devote yourself to excellence anyway.
 To know that the security guard at the movie theater stared at you suspiciously and, perhaps, a little longer than he did the white gentleman three feet from you, but to buy the popcorn and enjoy the movie anyway.
 For the cells in your body to be alive and well with the memories of the generations before you who lived through oppression, slavery and violence, but to rise with your community in hope anyway.

-To sit alone – surrounded by the echo of snickers and the dissonance of prejudice, but to stay in the pool anyway.
+To sit alone – surrounded by the echoes of snickers and the dissonance of prejudice, but to stay in the pool anyway.
 That isn’t freedom, but it is bravery.
-And, I suppose that is what black Americans have been doing for generations: They sit on the edge of this country’s vast pool of opportunity – not deaf to the snickering, not blind to the side glances and not oblivious to the oppression.
+And I suppose that is what black Americans have been doing for generations: They sit on the edge of this country’s vast pool of opportunity – not deaf to the snickering, not blind to the side glances and not oblivious to the oppression.

-But, they swim anyway.
+But they swim anyway.